samay2504/conversationalai/README.md

-# NasherMiles AI - Private Project
+# Conversational AI Agentic Bot with Workflows

-A private AI-powered customer service and automation system for NasherMiles, a premium travel accessories retailer.
+A private AI-powered customer service and automation system, a premium travel accessories retailer.
+Workflow/Use cases details metioned in Workflows.docx

 ## 🚀 Project Overview